rtsojitra/collat_test/README.md

 1) clone this project "https://github.com/rtsojitra/collat_test.git"

-2) import the project in netbeans eclispe
+2) import the project in netbeans

 3) right click on the project > RUN